Nodepool¶

 - Services configuration

-- Setting up providers secrets
+- Setting up provider secrets

 - Get the builder's SSH public key